remix-run/remix/docs/start/tutorial.md

 }
 ```

-When nothing is happening, `navigation.location` will be `undefined`, but when the user navigates it will be populated with the next location while data loads.
+When nothing is happening, `navigation.location` will be `undefined`, but when the user navigates it will be populated with the remix location while data loads.
 Then we check if they're searching with `location.search`.

 👉 **Add classes to search form elements using the new `searching` state**